i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 GENERATE_ALPHA(destination, date, secret), for all parties:
-  // secret is optional, else zero-length datestring = 8 bytes ASCII YYYYMMDD from the current date UTC alpha = HKDF(SHA256(destination), datestring || secret, "i2pblinding1", 32)
+  // secret is optional, else zero-length datestring = 8 bytes ASCII YYYYMMDD from the current date UTC seed = HKDF(SHA256(destination), datestring || secret, "i2pblinding1", 64)
+  // treat seed as a 64 byte little-endian value alpha = seed mod l

-  TODO: Clamp as in Ed25519? or mod l?
-Distribution of alpha not same as private keys?
-Which keys - blinded or unblinded?
+  // TODO: Distribution of alpha is the same as the blinded private keys,
+  // but not the unblinded private keys.
+  // TODO: Do we want to use SHA256(sigtype||pubkey) instead?

   // BLIND_PRIVKEY(), for the owner publishing the leaseset: alpha = GENERATE_ALPHA(destination, date, secret)